Why sugar free gummy bears?

 Their ingredient list is simple—the fruit flavor comes from crystallized fruit—read more here.
 Then they’re slightly sweetened with stevia (no sugar alcohols here my friends!) and a little bit of sugar.

 They come in a ton of flavors—the variety pack is a great way to test them out and find your fav.
+Check out some of their other flavors:

 That said, using the True Lime or True Lemon packets doesn’t make these 100% sugar free, as each packet contains around 1 gram of sugar and 3 grams of carbs—Keep in mind, the entire recipe uses 2 packets.
 So if you were to consider an entire batch 1 serving (which I don’t suggest), that means 2 grams of sugar compared to 18 grams of sugar in only 17 regular Harbiro Gummy Bears.